 It’s hard to beat a medium-fast action 9 foot 5-weight for your first rod.
 A 5-weight is an incredibly versatile rod.
 It can cast small flies delicately and still throw relatively larger flies in moderately windy conditions.
 The casting stroke is very forgiving and a 5-weight makes fighting smaller to medium-sized fish more fun.
 Besides, that’s what this is all about.
 Right?

-Redington makes several cost-effective rods designed with the beginner in mind.
+Redington at the same time, makes several cost-effective rods designed with the beginner in mind.
 Their basic, entry-level rod is the Crosswater.
-The Crosswater is a medium-fast action rod and is also offered in a package that includes almost everything you need to get started: a rod, rod storage/travel tube, reel, fly line, and leader.
+The Crosswater is a medium-fast action rod and is offered in a package that includes almost everything you need to get started: a rod, rod storage/travel tube, reel, fly line, and leader.
 This package sells for around $150 but only comes with a 1-year warranty.
-It is a decent starter rod, but will probably leave you wanting after you have an opportunity to cast an assortment of other rods.
+This is a solid starter package as well, but again, if you want to put your own personal touches to your first fly rod setup, keep reading.

 My favorite Redington rod is the Classic Trout.
 The Classic Trout is a massive improvement over the Crosswater, and in my opinion, one of the best rods on the market for the money.
 It also has a lifetime warranty.
 The Classic Trout has a moderate action and flexes deeply to allow for effortless casting.
 It’s so sensitive that once the hook is set, you can feel every move and head shake your quarry makes.
 This flexibility enables you to fight the fish more aggressively since the rod absorbs a lot of energy, which in turn, protects the tippet and aids in landing the fish faster.

-Finally, don’t overthink this decision.
+Finally, despite all these rods on this list, don’t overthink your decision.
 Most likely, your first-rod purchase will not be your last.
 Once you get comfortable with your casting style and have an opportunity to try a variety of rods, you will find the perfect rod.
 So, get out there.
 Appreciate nature.
 Bask in the here-and-now.
 Revel in the memories you make – both good and bad.
-Tight lines and mash those barbs.